Climate change in Italy: Economic impacts

-A 15% drop in wine production has been noted for the year 2018, even though the country is the world's largest wine producer.
+A 15% drop in wine production has been noted for the year 2018, although the country is the world's largest wine producer.

 Extreme phenomena such as floods and fires have caused colossal losses to agriculture, and have caused 1/4 of the cultivable land to disappear in 25 years.
 In 2021, a loss of 25% of rice, 10% of wheat and 15% of fruit was recorded.
 This loss is estimated at nearly 14 billion euros in 2018 and forecasts for some regions a 25% drop in GDP (Gross Domestic Product) by 2080.

 Fires have an impact on crops, but also on the timber sector, increasing the trade deficit of the timber sector.
 The losses do not stop there, if we take into account the immediate costs of extinction and rehabilitation as well as the long-term costs of reconstruction, a fire would cost Italians about ten thousand euros per hectare.

 Due to extreme events, Italian cities are increasingly threatened by floods and would cause damages, material and human, of about 1.6 billion euros per year by 2050.

 According to the European Environment Agency, the economic damage caused by extreme events between 1980 and 2020 has caused the loss of 90 billion euros to Italy, and reinforces the economic inequalities present in the country.
 Future projections estimate the costs of climate change impacts from 0.5% to 8% of GDP by the end of the century.